-It is recommended that a predictive flood warning and decision support with priority 1 gauge installation works (Option 2) be considered for the initial development of TFWS design.
+A preferred flood warning system option for each catchment was selected in consultation with Council, the NSW State Emergency Service, the Bureau of Meteorology (the Bureau), Department of Climate Change, Energy, the Environment and Water, Environment and Heritage Group (DCCEEW EHG), and the community.
+A predictive flood warning and decision support with priority 2 gauge installation works (Option 3) was selected as a preferred option for the initial TFWS development for each catchment.
 Components included in this option are outlined in Table E.1 for the Lake Conjola, Burrill Lake and Lake Tabourie catchment areas.
-Under this approach, predictive flood warning and decision support (Option 1) is to provide the minimal basis for flood warning in each catchment and additional priority gauging is undertaken as required to support more robust flood warning operation.
+Under this approach, predictive flood warning and decision support provides the basis for flood warning in each catchment and additional priority gauging is undertaken as required to support more robust flood warning operation.